karthick9500/terraform-provider-venafi/README.md

 | `trust_bundle` |string   |Trust bundle for the platfrom in PEM format.
 You can use file function.
 Example: ${file("chain.pem")}|
 | `fake_mode`    |bool     |Set it to true if you just want to test provider without Platform of CLoud configuration|

-If you set api_key Cloud endpoint will be used, if you set tpp_username, tpp_password Platform will be used.
+If you set the 'api_key', the Venafi Cloud endpoint will be used.
+If you set the 'tpp_username' and  'tpp_password', Venafi Platform will be used.

 ### Import trust chain for the Platform
-If your Platform using internal certificate you may use trust_bundle option.
-You can import it to the chain.pem file. main.tf file is already configured to use this file as a trust bundle.
+If Venafi Platform uses an internal certificate, you can use the 'trust_bundle' option.
+Be sure to import the certificate to the chain.pem file because the main.tf file is already configured to use this file as a trust bundle.

 ```
 echo | openssl s_client -showcerts -servername TPP_ADDRESS -connect TPP_ADDRESS:TPP_PORT | openssl x509 -outform pem -out chain.pem